Computability Theory, Nonstandard Analysis, and their connections: Introduction

 \section{Introduction}

 We connect two seemingly unrelated fields, namely \emph{computability theory} and \emph{Nonstandard Analysis}.
-We assume basic familiarity with these fields, and the associated program \emph{Reverse Mathematics} founded by Friedman (See \cite{simpson2} for an overview).
-We provide a brief introduction to Nonstandard Analysis and Reverse Mathematics in Section \ref{base}.
-In a nutshell, we shall establish the following results:
+We assume basic familiarity with these fields, and the associated program \emph{Reverse Mathematics} (RM herefafter) founded by Friedman.
+We refer to \cite{simpson2, simpson1} for an overview of, and \cite{stillebron} for an introduction to, RM.
+We do provide a brief introduction to Nonstandard Analysis and RM in Section \ref{base}.
+In a nutshell, we shall establish the following results.

-Topic \textsf{(T.1)}: We study two new functionals, namely the \emph{special fan functional} $\Theta$ and the (computationally weaker) \emph{weak fan functional} $\Lambda$.
-Intuitively speaking, $\Theta$ computes a finite cover for Cantor space, while $\Lambda$ provides such a cover `in the limit'.
-We show that $\Theta$ and $\Lambda$ are easy to compute in intuitionistic mathematics but hard to compute in classical mathematics: The intuitionistic fan functional $\MUC$ computes $\Theta$ and $\Lambda$, but the `arithmetical comprehension' functional $\exists^{2}$ does not (and the same for \emph{any} type two functional); the classical $\exists^3$, which gives rise to \emph{full second-order arithmetic}, computes $\Theta$ and $\Lambda$.
+Topic \textsf{(T.1)}: We study two new classes of functionals, namely the \emph{special fan functionals}, also called $\Theta$-functionals, and the (computationally weaker) \emph{weak fan functionals}, also called $\Lambda$-functionals.
+Intuitively speaking, a $\Theta$-functional computes a finite sub-cover for Cantor space from an uncountable cover, while a $\Lambda$-functional provides such a sub-cover `in the limit'.
+We show that $\Theta$ and $\Lambda$-functionals are easy to compute in Brouwer's intuitionistic\footnote{Brouwer's intuitionistic mathematics distinguishes itself from classical mathematics in that all (total) functions are continuous (see e.g.\ \cite{troeleke1}).
+The functional $\exists^{2}$ is the textbook-example of a \emph{discontinuous} object (see also \cite{kohlenbach2}*{\S2}), and not available in intuititionistic mathematics.} mathematics but hard to compute in classical mathematics: the intuitionistic fan functional $\MUC$ computes $\Theta$ and $\Lambda$-functionals, but the `arithmetical comprehension' functional $\exists^{2}$ does not (and the same for \emph{any} type two functional); the classical $\exists^3$, which gives rise to \emph{full second-order arithmetic}, computes $\Theta$ and $\Lambda$-functionals.
 Thus, the latter's \emph{first-order strength} and \emph{computational hardness} diverge significantly.
-We also study the computational power of the combination of resp.\ $\Theta$ and $\Lambda$ with the functional $\exists^{2}$; these combinations diverge in strength across the limit of predicativity.
-Finally, we show that in the presence of $\Theta$, the existence of $\exists^{2}$ is equivalent to the higher-order version of $\ATR_{0}$, i.e.\ the `Big Five' picture of Reverse Mathematics breaks down badly.
+We also study the computational power of the combination of resp.\ $\Theta$ and $\Lambda$-functionals with the functional $\exists^{2}$; these combinations diverge in strength quite a lot: for instance, we show that the combination of any $\Theta$-functional and $\exists^{2}$ is equivalent to the higher-order version of $\ATR_{0}$, i.e.\ two relatively weak objects yield a much stronger one.
+By contrast, certain $\Lambda$-functionals do not compute `more' functions than $\exists^{2}$, i.e.\ the former are `far weaker' than $\ATR_{0}$.